feremabraz/monster-designsystem/README.md

 ## How to consume?

-Project is configured to be private, so source code will not be public.
+If the project is configured to be private, source code will not be public.
 Nonetheless, you can consume it in another project as follows:

 ```bash
 npm install @gamekaiju/monster-designsystem
 ```

-For it to work you will need a Personal Access Token (classic) with at least read:packages permissions.
+In that case, for it to work you will need a Personal Access Token (classic) with at least read:packages permissions.

 ```bash
 //npm.pkg.github.com/:_authToken=TOKEN